Carlover101/equation-solver/README.md

     - _**eqsolvcarlover101.midpoint()**_
       > Put in two points and output the midpoint.

-4. Perpendicular Lines - NEW
+4. Perpendicular Lines
     - ***eqsolvcarlover101.perpint()***
       > Put in the slope of a line, and the intersection point, and get the slope-intercept equation of the perpendicular line.

+5. Similar Shapes Check
+    - ***eqsolvcarlover101.issim()***
+      > Takes the lengths of the sides of one shape and the corresponding side lengths of the sides of a second shape.
+      >
+      > If the shapes are similar, it will return the scale factor.

 Other Commands: